Kong/lua-kong-nginx-module/README.md

 **context:** *ssl_certificate_by_lua&#42;*

-Requests client to present it's client side certificate to initiate mutual TLS authentication between server and client.
+Requests client to present its client-side certificate to initiate mutual TLS authentication between server and client.

-This function only *request*, but does not *require* client to start the mTLS process.
-Even if client did not present a client certificate the TLS handshake will still complete (obviously not be mTLS in that case).
+This function only *requests*, but does not *require* the client to start the mTLS process.
+Even if the client did not present a client certificate the TLS handshake will still complete (obviously not being mTLS in that case).
-Whether client honored the request can be determined using [get\_full\_client\_certificate\_chain](#restykongtlsget_full_client_certificate_chain) in later phases.
+Whether the client honored the request can be determined using [get\_full\_client\_certificate\_chain](#restykongtlsget_full_client_certificate_chain) in later phases.